Reading Time: 7 minutes

 • Compost: Rich in nutrients and supports mycelium growth.

-• Leaf litter and Organic Yard Waste, twigs, grass clipping, bark: Enhances substrate complexity.
+• Leaf litter and Organic Yard Waste, twigs, grass clipping, bark: Improves substrate complexity.

 Preparing the Substrate